Summer Homework & Supply Lists

 Outdoor Learning:

-- A complete change of clothing (including underwear, pants, shirt and socks) as well as an extra sweater or sweatshirt
+- A complete change of clothing (including underwear, pants, shirt and socks)

 - Poncho or raincoat to be left at school